happybit/happybit.github.io/_posts/2014-06-21-rach-part-4-aich-transmission-timing.markdown

 * If *AICH transmission timing* is 0, the next PRACH preamble will be initiated at earliest 3 access slots later after previous failed(no acknowledggement or acknowledggement is NACK) PRACH preamble.
 And AICH is expected to arrive at UE after 1.5 access slots;
 * If *AICH transmission timing* is 1, the next PRACH preamble will be initiated at earliest 4 access slots later after previous failed(no acknowledggement or acknowledggement is NACK) PRACH preamble.
 And AICH is expected to arrive at UE after 2.5 access slots;

-Below figures shows the timing of the whole PRACH process. t<sub>AIF</sub> stands for the transmission time on air interface.
+Below figures show the timing of the whole PRACH process when *AICH transmission timing* is 0. t<sub>AIF</sub> stands for the transmission time on air interface.
 Whereas t<sub>proc</sub> is the processing time within Node B, including receiving/transmission time in RF and baseband processing time, etc.

 ![Mapping](https://dl.dropboxusercontent.com/u/6459697/blogimage/20140621_rach_part4_aich_transmission_timing.png)